Precision measurement of the $B^{0}$ meson lifetime using $B^{0} \rightarrow J/\psi K^{*0}$ decays with the ATLAS detector: Results

 The ratio of the average decay widths of the \Bo\ and \Bs\ mesons, $\Gamma_d/\Gamma_s$, is another quantity of interest in this analysis.
 The average decay width $\Gamma_s$ was measured previously by the ATLAS Collaboration~\cite{BPHY-2018-01} as $\Gamma_s = 0.6703 \pm 0.0014~\textrm{(stat.)} \pm 0.0018~\textrm{(syst.)}~\textrm{ps}^{-1}$.
 The resulting ratio is

-where the statistical, systematic and external uncertainties are propagated from the quantities above.
+where the statistical and systematic uncertainties are propagated from the quantities above.
 In the ratio $\Gamma_d/\Gamma_s$ the systematic uncertainties of the ATLAS measurements of $\tau_{\Bo}$ and $\Gamma_s$ primarily come from different sources.
 They are therefore treated as uncorrelated and can simply be added in quadrature.